 - Handling the device requires much care.

-Next up is the Pop V digital pH meter.
+Next up is the VIVOSUN digital pH meter.
 This pH meter stands out from the rest of the meters for its excellent quality and craft.
 This meter is good for use in pools, aquariums, hydroponics, and food and beer brewing.

 This even comes with a case and a bright LCD reading light for the readings.
 There’s even a one year warranty and money-back guarantee for buyers.